Affiliate links on Android Authority may earn us a commission. Learn more.

 What is DALL-E 2?

-Simply put, DALL-E 2 uses artificial intelligence (AI) and machine learning to create images based on thousands of others as reference material.
+Simply put, DALL-E 2 is an example of generative AI that can create images based on thousands of others as reference material.
 In essence, DALL-E 2 accepts text prompts and creates images from them.
 You enter a phrase, such as “two dogs frolicking on a Persian rug in front of a window,” and DALL-E 2 will generate an image based on that prompt.

 There’s also Craiyon, which some developers associated with DALL-E 2 created.
-It uses the same idea and used to be called DALL- E mini, but unlike DALL-E 2, you do not need an invite to use Craiyon.
+It uses the same idea and used to be called DALL- E mini.
 It’s not as sophisticated, however, and the results may not be as detailed or in the style you want versus DALL-E 2.

 How do you get access to DALL-E 2?